 Get a provisional licence ('P' plates)

-- Never drive after drinking or taking medication that may affect your driving.
+- Remember not to drive after drinking or taking medication that may affect your driving.

-- Don't use your mobile phone while driving.
+- Don't use your mobile phone behind the wheel.

 |Plate style||Time period||Description|